-In accordance with the provisions of article 9.4.b) of Royal Decree 521/2020, May 19th, which establishes the basic organisation of the Armed Forces, the national military bodies related to international or multinational organizations are:
+In accordance with the provisions of Article 9.4.b) of Royal Decree 521/2020 of 19 May and Instruction 55/2021 of 27 October, the national military bodies related to international or multinational organisations are:

-National elements are the national components of international organisations located in national territory.
-In addition to the tasks assigned to them by their regulation, they will assume those other tasks coming from the application of the international agreements arising from the international bodies they belong to.
-National elements are the following:
+National elements are the national components of international organisations located on national territory.
+In addition to the tasks assigned to them by virtue of the provisions regulating them, they will assume those others deriving from the application of the international agreements regulating the international bodies of which they form part.

-The national support elements are the offices responsable for providing administrative and general support to the staff assigned to the international organizations attached to them.
+The national support elements are the bodies whose main task is to provide administrative and general support to personnel assigned or seconded to the international units attached to it.

-The national contingents integrated into international and multinational organizations are made up of Spanish personnel dependent on the CHOD, whether they are assigned to or on secondment to the units, centres or bodies of the aforementioned organisations, occupying international or multinational non-specific positions within the military representations, the national elements or national support elements.
+The national contingents integrated into international and multinational organisations are made up of Spanish personnel reporting to the JEMAD who are assigned or on secondment to the units, centres or agencies of these organisations and who occupy international or multinational posts that are not specific to military representations, national elements or national support elements.

 Military Representatives to International Organizations and Allied Commands

-With the reduction of NATO's air control centres, CAOCTJ had to integrate the capabilities of the former five control centres that the Alliance had in the South, prior to the Lisbon summit in 2010, thus expanding the airspace of its responsibility to cover from the Azores Islands to Romania, and from the Canary Islands to Turkey.
+With the aforementioned reduction of NATO air traffic control centres, the CAOCTJ had to integrate the capabilities of the five NATO air traffic control centres in the South prior to the Lisbon Summit in 2010, thus extending the airspace of responsibility to cover the Azores to Romania and the Canary Islands to Turkey.

-This implies that Portugal, Italy, Greece, Turkey, Bulgaria, Romania, Hungary, Slovenia, Croatia, Albania, Montenegro, the southern half of France and Spain are the CAOCTJ's area of responsibility, covering around 6,500 kilometres from East to West, the entire Mediterranean Sea, the Black Sea and part of the Atlantic Ocean.
+This means that Portugal, Italy, Greece, Turkey, Bulgaria, Romania, Hungary, Slovenia, Croatia, Albania, Montenegro, the southern half of France and Spain are located in the CAOCTJ's area of responsibility, covering some 6,500 kilometres from east to west, the entire Mediterranean Sea, the Black Sea and part of the Atlantic.

-The geographical breadth is reflected in the emblem of the CAOCTJ, representing the Columns of Hercules and the Bosphorus as towers with gates, both joined by the wall of air defence against the Mediterranean for which the CAOCTJ is responsible.
+The geographical scope is reflected in the CAOCTJ's emblem, representing the Pillars of Hercules and the Bosphorus as towers with gates, both linked by the air defence wall facing the Mediterranean for which the CAOCTJ is responsible.

-CAOCTJ's dual mission implies that the centre is structured in two main areas: one of them can be activated or deployed during a crisis and the other is static and focused on the air defence of NATO territory.
+The CAOC's own dual mission means that the Centre is structured in two main parts, one of which is activatable or deployable in a crisis and the other static and focused on the air defence of NATO territory.

-The first one includes Training, Intelligence, Plans and Operations Divisions, and its size is flexibly adapted to the nature and entity of the operation.
-The static part is responsible for achieving the main objective, which is the air defence of the Alliance countries, according to the NATO Integrated Air and Missile Defence System (NATINAMDS).
+The former includes the Training, Intelligence, Plans and Operations Divisions, and its size is flexibly adapted to the nature and size of the operation.
+The static part is responsible for achieving the primary air defence objective of NATO countries in accordance with the NATO Integrated Air and Missile Defence System (NATINAMDS).